Weekender 24

-The Weekender 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig; a spooned, raked stem; a raised counter, angled transom with a lazarette; an internally mounted spade-type rudder controlled by a tiller; a self-bailing cockpit and a fixed fin keel.
-It displaces 2060 lb and carries 1120 lb of cast iron ballast.
+The fiberglass hull has a spooned, raked stem; a raised counter, angled transom with a lazarette; an internally mounted spade-type rudder controlled by a tiller; a self-bailing cockpit and a fixed fin keel.
+The design has a PHRF racing average handicap of 276 and a hull speed of 5.7 kn.
+In a 2010 review Steve Henkel wrote "the boat is about as stiff as she can be."